pereirinha/woocommerce-variation-details-on-page-product/tags/2.0.3.1/readme.txt

 This is a step-by-step that might help you on your setup.

-1. Go to Products > Attributes page and define a new Attribute, size for instance, with several Terms as you like: small, medium, large;
+1. Go to Products > Attributes page and define a new Attribute, size for instance, with several Terms as you like â€” small, medium, large;
 1. Create a product on WooCommerce;
 1. Define it as a Variable Product on Product Data tab;
 1. On Attributes tab within Product Data tab add the Attribute created on step 1, in this case Size;
-1. On the new form, where asked for values, click on 'Select all'.
-It should map all terms: small, medium, large; and check Visible on the product page and Used for variations;
+1. On the new form, where asked for values, click on "Select all".
+It should map all terms â€” small, medium, large â€”, and check Visible on the product page and Used for variations;
 1. Save a draft, in order to Variations become available;
 1. On Variations tab you can Link all variations, or, add one by one your Variation Size, selecting one of default selections and fill the desired fields.
 Be sure to setup dimensions;
 1. Add information for the remaining selections;